pygments/pygments/doc/docs/lexerdevelopment.rst

 If a lexer for your favorite language is missing in the Pygments package, you can easily write your own and extend Pygments.

-All you need can be found inside the `pygments.lexer` module.
-As you can read in the `API documentation <api.txt>`_, a lexer is a class that is initialized with some keyword arguments (the lexer options) and that provides a `get_tokens_unprocessed()` method which is given a string or unicode object with the data to parse.
+All you need can be found inside the :mod:`pygments.lexer` module.
+As you can read in the :doc:`API documentation <api>`, a lexer is a class that is initialized with some keyword arguments (the lexer options) and that provides a :meth:`.get_tokens_unprocessed()` method which is given a string or unicode object with the data to parse.

-The `get_tokens_unprocessed()` method must return an iterator or iterable containing tuples in the form ``(index, token, value)``.
+The :meth:`.get_tokens_unprocessed()` method must return an iterator or iterable containing tuples in the form ``(index, token, value)``.
 Normally you don't need to do this since there are numerous base lexers you can subclass.